MarkusTryban/js-guide/README.md

 # js-guide
-JavaScript challenges and solutions to sharpen your skills and help prep for interviews.
+JavaScript challenges and solutions to sharpen your skills.